justintv/Twitch-API/authentication.md

         https://[your registered redirect URI]/#access_token=[an access token]&scope=[authorized scopes]

       > Note that the access token is in the URL fragment, not the
-      > querystring, so it won't show up in HTTP requests to your server.
+      > query string, so it won't show up in HTTP requests to your server.
       > URL fragments can be accessed from JavaScript with
       > `document.location.hash`.